alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects23/projects/instructions-presentations-report.md

 Étant donné que vos expériences peuvent être coûteuses en termes de calcul, veuillez envisager de préparer une configuration légère afin d'exécuter votre code à sec, par exemple avec un sous-ensemble de données, une architecture plus simple, quelques époques, etc.

-### Tips on scientific writing

-Not only the work done during the project development as reflected by the report, but also the quality of the report itself will be considered for the final grade.
-Therefore, make sure to follow common guidelines for writing good scientific papers or technical reports.
-Good papers usually follow a comprehensive story-telling structure:

-1. Context: needed to understand the need (2)
-2. Need: what is the ultimate motivation?
-Why is this important?
-3. Task: overall objective
-4. Object: particular objective of the present document
-5. Findings
-6. Conclusions
-7. Perspective: future work

-This follows a funnel-inverted funnel structure, that is it starts with the general context, progresses towards the details and ends with a general perspective again.
-With a closer look, points 1--4 are about _why?_ and 5--7 about _what?_.
-The more specialized the target audience, the more emphasis on the _what_ and less the _why_; the more general, the other way around.
-This structure is not only useful for organising a paper, but also the abstract.

-Another more compact and effective rule of thumb for organising pieces of information (stories) is the context-content-conclusion (CCC) scheme.
-The rationale behind this structure is that every piece of content is more effectively conveyed if introduced by some context and wrapped up with a conclusion.
-This applies to a report as a whole, but also to a section and a paragraph.
-It is also a good scheme to follow when preparing slides.

-A good and easy-read article about scientific writing is the following:

-* [Ten simple rules for structuring papers](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1005619&type=printable), by Brett Mensh and Konrad Kording, PLOS Computational Biology (2017)

-## Source Code

-The source code of your project is also part of the evaluation.
-Please provide a link to a GitHub (or GitLab, or similar) repository with your source code alongside your final report.
-Good code should be easy to read and easy to run.
-Therefore, make sure to clean up the final version of your code: remove old or unnecessary pieces of code, add documentation, write a README with instructions on how to run the code and examples to reproduce your experiments, etc. In particular, consider explicitly indicating the following:

-* Python version you used to run your experiments.
-* Necessary libraries and their versions.
-If you used virtual environments, as was recommended, a simple way of indicating the library requirements is via a `requirements.txt` file.
-You can generate one by running in a shell with you environment activated the following command: `python -m pip freeze > requirements.txt`.
-With a `requirements.txt` available, it should be straightforward to reproduce the environment by running `python -m pip install -r requirements.txt`.

-A good practice to ensure that you included all the necessary information to run your code is to follow your own instructions in a fresh new environment and checking that the code runs seamlessly.

-Since your experiments may be computationally expensive, please consider preparing a lightweight configuration to _dry-run_ your code, for example with a subset of the data, a simpler architecture, a few epochs, etc.